Perry Archives: Closed until further notice

 Vehicles on display at Courtland Center Mall

-Buick Gallery is closed for repairs, and over 30 automobiles representing a cross section of Sloan Museum's Vehicle Collection are currently on exhibition at Sloan Museum's Courtland Center Mall location.
+Buick Gallery is permanently closed.
+A new Vehicle City Gallery will open inside Sloan Museum in the Flint Cultural Center when the renovation is complete in late 2021.
+Over 30 automobiles representing a cross-section of Sloan Museum's Vehicle Collection are currently on exhibition at Sloan Museum's Courtland Center Mall location.
 A variety of automobiles are on display, including concept cars, trucks, and classic cars dating from the early 1900s to the late 1980s.
 Click the Learn More button to find visitor information for Sloan Museum's Courtland Center Mall location.Plan Your Visit

 Sloan Museum's Vehicle Collection totals 100 cars, trucks and carriages, which are acquired through donations and occasional purchases made possible by the Sloan Museum Auto Fair, our largest annual fundraiser.
 Over 30 of these vehicles are currently on display at Sloan Museum's Courtland Center Mall location.
 Click the button to learn more about select vehicles in our collection.Learn More

 Together, Sloan Museum and Longway Planetarium serve more than 60,000 schoolchildren annually, providing standards-based classes in science and history.
 Sloan Museum and Longway Planetarium are funded in part by the Genesee County Arts Education and Cultural Enrichment Millage funds.
 Your tax dollars are at work.